-The following estimated numbers have been gathered through the assistance of the Guild of Straw Craftsmen which is the only known organised group.
-It is known and recognised there are other makers throughout the UK who do not belong to the Guild however there is no means of estimating their numbers.
+The following estimated numbers have been gathered through the assistance of Straw Craftsmen which is the only known organised group.
+It is known and recognised there are other makers throughout the UK who do not belong to Straw Craftsmen however there is no means of estimating their numbers.

 |Current no. of professionals (main income)||1-5|

 |Current no. of professionals (sideline to main income)